 Many people would consider the park model RV's mobile homes or smaller homes on wheels.
 This is not too far off as many park model RV's contain many amenities and connect to regular city utilities.
 Large-scale RV resorts house these types of park model RV's for snowbirds or others who like to move in for a few months at a time.
 Others may use park model RVs as vacation homes or weekend getaways.
 You either rent a park model RV long-term or seasonally or simply buy one outright along with the lot it sits on at an RV park or campground.

 Pro Tip: Depending on the type of park model you invest in, you may or may not be able to tow it around the country.
 Most choose to move it once a year, at most, based on snowbirding preferences.

 - Mobility: While technically an RV, don’t expect to take your park model RV on a sightseeing trip.
 Park models are meant for semi-permanent home and not frequent travel.
 Often a specialized truck will be required to transport the park model.
-While you can move it to various locations every so often, it lacks the real get up and goes mobility of traditional RVs.
+While you can move it to various locations every so often, it lacks the real get-up-and-go mobility of traditional RV's.

-- Cost: As we said, park models are large and feature rich, and you’ll be paying for it.
-While prices on park models can vary, they are much more expensive than other types of RVs like travel trailers.
-You will also be paying much more to rent a park model at an RV resort than the cost of renting a space and bringing your RV.
+- Cost: As said, park models are large and feature-rich, and you’ll be paying for it.
+While prices on park models can vary, they are much more expensive than other types of RV's, like travel trailers.
+You will also be paying much more to rent a park model at an RV resort than you would the cost of renting a space and bringing your RV.

-In the end, park model RVs are a great option for those who want to avoid harsh winters and stay for a few months but not a desirable choice for RVers who like moving around.
-Pork models are going to set you back a pretty penny, so it’s important to do the research and find the best buy.
+In the end, park model RV's are a great option for those who want to avoid harsh winters and stay for a few months but not a desirable choice for RV-ers who like moving around.
+Park models are going to set you back a pretty penny, so it’s important to do the research and find the best buy.
 Talk a park model dealer or RV resort to find out if a park model is a good fit for you and your family.